International Students Handbook

 Students who are not United States citizens and are living outside the United States must apply for an F-1 Visa (student visa) at the American embassy in their home country.
 Students applying for an F-1 Visa must take a signed copy of their I-20 to the embassy.
 The I-20 will be sent to student's home country only after all of the required documents have been completed and submitted to College of the Mainland.

-Please file the required documents at least six weeks prior to the beginning of the semester or session in which you intend to begin your studies.
+Please file the required documents at least six weeks prior to the deadline listed below in which you intend to begin your studies.
 A student will not be considered for admissions until all required credentials have been received.